SQL Server Maintenance Solution

 NULL Back up to the SQL Server default backup directory.
 This is the default.

-C:\Backup Back up to a local directory.
+C:\Backup Back up to the directory C:\Backup.

-\\Server1\Backup Back up to a network share.
+\\Server1\Backup Back up to the network share \\Server1\Backup.

 BackupType